GAIR-NLP/auto-j/README.md

 #### Pairwise part

-The pairwise part of training data is in `data/training/pairwise_traindata.jsonl`, which is a reformatted version of GPT-4's raw outputs.
+The pairwise part of training data is in `data/training/pairwise_traindata.jsonl` and `data/training/zh_pairwise_traindata.jsonl` , which is a reformatted version of GPT-4's raw outputs.
 It has 3,436 samples, and each line is a python dict with the following format:

 <details>
 <summary>Format for pairwise training data</summary>